Valeriana officinalis, Centranthus ruber. Family: Valerianaceae

 Valerian is a perennial plant.
 It has pink flowers.
 It grows in North America and Europe.
 The medicinal part is made from the fresh underground roots that have a strong Valerian root has 2 types of compounds.
-The both have sedative effects.
+They both have sedative effects.
 These compounds include sesquiterpenes (valerenic acid) and iridoids triesters (valepotriates).
 Valerian root may lower blood pressure and relax muscles.
-But this has not been proven.
+But this hasn't been proven.
 Medically valid uses